 Even if you invest in some outdoor speakers like these to hook up for your backyard wedding, you are still going to spend a fraction of what a DJ would cost!

-Consider a DIY wedding cake or even a dessert bar featuring such goodies as cupcakes, s’mores, or even an ice cream station!
+Consider a DIY wedding cake or even a dessert bar featuring such goodies as cupcakes, s’mores, donut walls, or even an ice cream station!

 Most of your loved ones would be honored to be a part of your big day.

-Get married at the courthouse
+#21.
+Skip it all and get married at the courthouse

 Plan B; skip all of the above and just get married at the courthouse!

 After the big day is over, most of the items that you have purchased for your wedding can now be sold if you don’t want them anymore.

 Flower vases, decorations, clothing, DJ or photography equipment, etc can be sold if you decide you don’t need it anymore.

-I hope you enjoyed these money saving budget wedding ideas!
+I hope you enjoyed these money-saving budget wedding ideas!

-Let me know your favorite money saving tip for weddings in the comment section below.
+Let me know your favorite money-saving tip for weddings in the comment section below.